joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/09/18/us/politics/trump-fcc-licenses.html

 **Texas A&M President to Step Down After Controversy Over ‘Gender Ideology’**\
-`The university had been roiled over a student who filmed herself arguing with the instructor of a children’s literature course that recognized more than two genders.`\
+`The university had been roiled after a student filmed herself arguing with the instructor of a children’s literature course that recognized more than two genders.`\
 https://nytimes.com/2025/09/18/us/texas-am-president-gender-ideology-controversy.html

 **How to watch Nationals at Mets: Time, TV, streaming for September 19**\